Introduction Ukrainian Piano Composers

 Vasyl Barvinsky (1888–1963)

-Vasyl Barvinsky was born in 1888 in Ternopil in western Ukraine to an old aristocratic family.
-He received his musical education at first from his mother and then at the Lviv Conservatory.
+Vasyl Barvinsky was born to an old aristocratic family in 1888 in Ternopil in western Ukraine.
+He received his musical education, at first from his mother and then at the Lviv Conservatory.

 His work isn’t extensive, and he wrote about 30 works, including a piano concerto.
 Ukrainian folk melodies were a substantial element in his compositions.
-Thus in 1948, Barvinsky was denounced by the Soviets authorities, and he was sentenced to 10 years of imprisonment.
+Thus, in 1948, Barvinsky was denounced by the Soviet authorities and sentenced to 10 years of imprisonment.
 The works of this Ukrainian composer works were banned.

-I find his piano sonata quite interesting and the third movement is a variation form.
-There is a lot of influence of Chopin here.
-For example variation III from the third movement reminds a lot to Chopin's first etude opus 10.
+I find his piano sonata quite interesting, and the third movement is a variation form.
+There is a lot of influence from Chopin here.
+For example, variation III from the third movement reminds a lot of Chopin’s first etude, Opus 10.

 Mykola Vilinsky (1888–1956)